LayNii: A software suite for layer-fMRI

 I image and analyze the human brain at mesoscopic resolution using 7 Tesla MRI, and develop the software that enables others to do the same.

-I am a Software Engineer and Researcher at Brain Innovation in Maastricht, The Netherlands, where I contribute to cutting-edge neuroimaging solutions that translate academic research into real-world applications.
+Currently, I work as a "Researcher and Software Engineer" at Brain Innovation in Maastricht, The Netherlands, where I contribute to cutting-edge neuroimaging solutions that translate academic research into real-world applications.
 My academic journey has been deeply interdisciplinary—spanning neuroscience, MR physics, and software engineering.
 I hold a PhD in Cognitive Neuroscience from Maastricht University (2020), where I specialized in high-resolution brain imaging using anatomical, functional, and diffusion MRI, with a particular focus on the cortex, subcortex, and deep brainstem regions in living humans at 7 Tesla.

-Recognizing the importance of accessibility and open science, I also share my expertise through YouTube tutorials and online content—helping to rapidly disseminate my algorithms and analysis pipelines to a global audience.
+Recognizing the importance of accessibility and open science, I share my expertise through YouTube tutorials and online content—helping to rapidly disseminate my algorithms and analysis pipelines to a global audience.

-Even though I am primarily based in industry, I remain actively engaged with the academic community.
-I regularly publish peer-reviewed articles both independently and in collaboration with international research teams.
+In addition, I regularly publish peer-reviewed articles both independently and in collaboration with international research teams.
 I am a highly active member of the human brain imaging field, delivering invited talks, contributing to scientific conferences, and leading hackathon projects.

 ORCID: 0000-0001-7761-3727